top of page

 • Other Serious Offenses: Convictions related to sexually based crimes involving children, escaping immigration detention, people smuggling, genocide, war crimes, and domestic violence are significant factors.

-• Applicants who fail the character test due to a criminal record can seek a reconsideration from the DHA.
-The DHA considers various factors when deciding on granting a visa despite a criminal record, including:
+• Applicants who fail the character test can seek a reconsideration from the DHA, or potentially take the decision on review.
+The decision maker will consider various factors when deciding on granting a visa despite a criminal record, including:

 • The ability to mitigate potential risks.